 £1.3 billion will be invested in road, rail and air networks by 2015

 £25 million is going in to the Digital Media Academy and £188 million on the new Library of Birmingham

 A £600 million redevelopment of New Street Station is underway

 Food & Drink

-The region hosts significant Food and Drink production activity with many world class brands including Cadbury’s, Coors and Bulmers based in the region alongside large quantities of smaller regional and local producers.
+The region hosts significant Food and Drink production activity with many world class brands including Cadbury’s, Molson Coors, Britvic and Soleco based in the region alongside large quantities of smaller regional and local producers.

 In terms of the region’s location, Greater Birmingham is ideally suited for food distribution.
 A gateway to the European market, it offers particular opportunities as a European head quarter location for international organisations and companies in the supply chain - 90% of the UK’s market is within four hours of the region.